jitsi/docker-jitsi-meet/examples/traefik-v2/README.md

   **`docker network create --driver=bridge proxy`**

 - Look for comments starting with **#traefik:** to see the changes made in docker-compose.yml.
 - Traefik obtains Let's Encrypt certificates automatically.
-This example uses `TLS-challenge` for obtaining certificate.
+This example uses `TLS-challenge` to obtain the certificates.
 - Please change `traefik.example.in` to your `subdomain` for accessing Traefik dashboard and replace `meet.example.in` to access the `Jitsi-setup` on https.